The Boy (2016 film)

-The Boy is a 2016 supernatural horror film directed by William Brent Bell and written by Stacey Menear.
+The Boy is a 2016 horror film directed by William Brent Bell and written by Stacey Menear.
 The film stars Lauren Cohan and Rupert Evans.
 It is an international co-production between China and the United States.
 Filming began on March 10, 2015, in Victoria, British Columbia.
 STXfilms released The Boy in the United States on January 22.
 The film grossed $64 million worldwide on a $10 million budget.
 A sequel, Brahms: The Boy II, was released on February 21, 2020.

 Plot

-Greta Evans, an American from Montana, travels to the United Kingdom after being hired as a nanny by the elderly Heelshires.
-Upon her arrival, the couple introduce Greta to her charge: a lifesize porcelain doll named Brahms that they treat like their son.
-The Heelshires coach Greta on taking care of Brahms and their house while they are on holiday; leaving her a list of strict rules to follow, including reading to Brahms in a loud, clear voice and playing loud music for him.
+Greta Evans, an American travelling in the United Kingdom, is hired as a nanny by the elderly Heelshires.
+The couple introduce Greta to her charge, a doll named Brahms, which the Heelshires treats as if it were their real son.
+They coach Greta on taking care of Brahms and their house while they are on holiday.

-Initially, Greta ignores the rules.
-She regularly calls her sister, who tells her that Greta’s abusive ex-boyfriend Cole has been trying to find out where she is.
-Malcolm, the local deliveryman, stops by often, and Greta learns that the real Brahms was killed in a fire 20 years ago on his eighth birthday.
-Malcolm asks-out Greta, and she accepts.
-While preparing for the date, her dress and jewelry vanish while she is in the shower; she is lured to the attic by strange noises and locked inside, and is mysteriously let out the next morning.
-In the attic, she finds photographs of young Brahms and in each of them he looks sullen and never smiles.
+Greta ignores the rules.
+She regularly calls her sister, who tells her that Greta's abusive ex-boyfriend Cole has been trying to find out where she is.
+Malcolm, the Heelshires' "grocery boy", stops by often, and Greta learns from him that the real Brahms was killed in a fire 20 years ago on his eighth birthday.
+Malcolm asks Greta out and she accepts.
+While showering for her date, her dress and jewellery vanish.
+She investigates a noise in the attic, but ends up getting trapped and inadvertently knocked unconscious, missing her date.
 She explains to Malcolm what happened, and they discuss the real Brahms, whom Malcolm says Mr. Heelshire described as "odd".

-Strange events occur: a child's sobs are heard in the hallways, phone calls are cut off, and the doll seems to move on its own.
-After receiving a phone call in which a child's voice urges her to follow the rules, Greta locks herself in her room.
-She then finds a peanut butter and jelly sandwich outside her door, her favorite, and the child's voice promises he will be good.
-Believing that Brahms' spirit lives within the doll, Greta begins to take the rules seriously.
+Strange events occur.
+Greta locks herself in her room.
+She then finds a peanut butter and jelly sandwich outside her door and a child's voice promises he will be good.
+Greta begins to take the rules seriously.